 Although YIS has a non-selective admissions policy, our students' IBDP examination results are consistently well above the global average.
 While many schools offer the IBDP as a selective program open only to the highest performing students, all YIS students entering grade 11 are given the opportunity to pursue the IB diploma, and the great majority of them achieve that goal.
 Here are our IBDP exam results for the past five years.

 * International pass rate for the IB Diploma averages about 80%.

 ** Average for those receiving diploma.
-Intentional average score in May 2017 was about 32 points.
+International average score 29.87 points.

 A perfect score for the IB Diploma is 45 points.
 Students may earn up to 7 points in each of the six subjects they choose.
 Up to 3 additional points may be gained from the results of their Extended Essay and Theory of Knowledge.
 For more information on YIS students' academic achievements, please see the High School Profile for College and University Admissions.

 Students in grades 11 and 12 may choose to take the SAT Reasoning Test, SAT Subject Tests, and the ACT.

 The middle 50% score ranges for SAT and ACT testing for the classes of 2016 - 2018 are shown below.